SeriousOldMan/Simulator-Controller/Docs/Installation & Configuration.md

      (1) Depending on the availabilty of the data by the current simulator.

-	 Since the large parts of the knowledgebase will be supplied to the LLM for matching, a context window of at least 4k tokens is required for this booster.
-Full standings history isn't possible at the moment, since this will flood the input context are of the LLM, at least for the *smaller* models like GPT 3.5, Mistral 7b, and so on.
+	 Since large parts of the knowledgebase of the Assistants will be supplied to the LLM for matching, a context window of at least 4k tokens is required for this booster.
+Full standings history isn't possible at the moment, since this will flood the input context area of the LLM, at least for the *smaller* models like GPT 3.5, Mistral 7b, and so on.
 Time will cure this problem, and I will update the capabilities of the integration, when more capable models become available.
 For the time being, the position data is available for the most recent laps and also the gaps for the most important opponents are passed to the LLM (for Strategist and Spotter).

 Important: Using a GPT service like OpenAI may impose some costs, and running an LLM locally on your PC will require a very powerful system, especially when doing this while on the track.
 Therefore, configuring a conversation booster is fully optional.